 6. Switch to 3G.
 Turn off your LTE service to see if you can get a better connection and improved coverage by using the 3G network, or perhaps even the 2G network where it’s available.
 Some areas are still primary covered by the 3G mobile network, so LTE service may not work very well.
 How you turn off 4G service varies by carrier and phone model.
 A ‘how to turn off 4G’ Web search will return plenty of results.

-7. Get a cell signal amplifier.
+7. Get a cell phone signal booster.
 If all else fails, suggest to your boss, the facilities manager or to the IT department that your workplace install a cell signal-amplifying device, like a cell phone signal booster.
+They will boost signal for iphone and android phones.

 Cell signal boosters do not create a signal.
 Rather, they collect and amplify existing cell signal, then redistribute the amplified signal inside your workspace so your phone picks it up.
 Boosters typically work with multiple carriers and they don’t require an Internet connection.